|

 - Now Not Starring....
 (Ever

-wonder what "Some Like It Hot"
+wonder what "Some Like It Hot" would have been like with

+Mitzi Gaynor instead of Marilyn Monroe?
 Yeah, neither did we.
-But that doesn't mean
+But that

-you can't waste countless hours mousing
+doesn't mean you can't waste countless hours mousing through this

-through this catalogue of movie stars and the roles they turned down, auditioned
+catalogue of movie stars and the roles they turned down, auditioned

 for, got fired from, or didn't get.)